sqWa/Correlation-Analysis/README.md

 # Data
-The data should be loaded from Hbase type Database, and details can be changed in `/pyscript/dataloader.y`.
+The data should be loaded from Hbase type Database, and details can be changed in `/web/setting/setting.txt`.

-JSONAddr and JSONPort indicate the address and port for obtaining parameters, and contextPath indicates the address prefixfor obtaining parameters.

 HBaseAddr, HBasePort indicates the address and port of HBase.

 # Results
-The calculation results will be saved into `/history` automatically in a canonical readable manner.
+The calculation results will be saved into `/history`/ automatically in a canonical readable manner.
+Under every type, it will include `result.json` and related images in `/img/`.

 # Web

-Embedding the above code into the front-end web framework can start the web service.
+Embedding the above code into the front-end web framework can start a web service.
 This is a screenshot of the web service we have implemented locally.
 The parameters have been blurred.

 ![image-20220622151447458](README.assets/image-20220622151447458.png)